-They say alcoholism is cunning, bafflling and powerful.
+They say alcoholism is cunning, baffling, and powerful.
 One could say the same about the alcoholic.
 If you have an alcoholic in your life, you know this to be true.

-This Hub offers some suggestions -- 100% my own opinion and experience -- on how to recognize and deal with an alcoholic.
-Oh yes, and regain your sanity.
-Because it's not easy living with someone as cunning, baffling and powerful as an actively drinking alcoholic.
-Or addict (same sick behaviors, just different drug of choice).
+This article offers some suggestions—100% my own opinion and based on my personal experience—on how to recognize and deal with an alcoholic.
+Oh, yes, and regain your sanity, too.
+Because it's not easy living with someone as cunning, baffling, and powerful as an actively drinking alcoholic.
+Or any kind of addict, for that matter; same sick behaviors, just a different drug of choice.

 The first thing to know about your alcoholic is that s/he is a sick person.
 Not a bad or weak person.
 A sick person.
 As hard as it is to watch someone self-destruct in front of your eyes, the person is not deliberately drinking him/herself to death.
 S/he is obeying the compulsion to drink.
 S/he is actually doing what comes naturally: treating the disease.

 You see, to an alcoholic, to drink is to be well.
 It's their normal state.
 Not to drink is to be ill.
 Very ill.
 Until the "obsession of the mind/allergy of the body" is removed, the alcoholic is going to keep on drinking because he has to.
 He doesn't want to.
 He has to.